xLSX285/EnterpriseG/README.md

 ## ProvisionedPackagesToRemove

-- List of inbox apps that will be removed if set to true
+- Array of inbox apps that will be removed if set to true

 ## WindowsPackagesToRemove

-- List of packages that will be removed if set to true
+- Array of packages that will be removed if set to true

 ## WindowsFeaturesToDisable

-- List of features that will be removed if set to true
+- Array of features that will be removed if set to true
 <div align="center">

 # Known "issues" with Enterprise G